Nadaniyaan

-Nadaniyaan was a Hindi sitcom presented by BIG Magic and produced by Dheeraj Kumar and later produced by Sagar Pictures.
+Nadaniyaan is a Hindi sitcom presented by BIG Magic and produced by Dheeraj Kumar and later produced by Sagar Pictures.
 An official adaption of the Pakistani sitcom Nadaaniyaan, it stars Iqbal Azad, Gunn Kansara, Gaurav Sharma, Baldev Trehan, Samiksha Bhatt, Upasana Singh, Alok Nath, Jay Pathak, and Neelam Sivia.

 Plot

 The story is about a family of four that lives in New Delhi.